Plant Pot Size Guide | Find the Best Shape and Size for Your Plants

 Our rectangular planters are available in various sizes from low (below 32″) and tall (over 32″) to allow the planting of various-sized plants.
 Rectangular planters are especially effective at planting shrubs, bushes, and rows of flowers to create dividers in commercial and residential spaces.

-See Jay Scotts Planters In Action!
+See Jay Scotts Planters in action!

 Check out our project for Pura Vida, a health and decor-conscious restaurant in Miami, Florida that